kgencan/ontology-view/README.md

 # Ontology Viewer

-A local, **read-only** web app that renders the SIRIUS ontology YAML as an interactive graph diagram.
+A local, **read-only** web app that renders the ontology YAML as an interactive graph diagram.
 Entities are nodes, relationships are labelled directed edges, and entities are colour-coded by domain.
 The app never writes to the YAML — editing happens in the YAML file directly (VS Code or any